 With sp/so, as an example, the 3rd instinct is sx.
 The primary focus is on satisfying self-preservation concerns using the social instinct to facilitate this focus.
-Because sp concerns are being aided by the so instinct, the sx instinct is not as valued.
-As a result, the sx instinct goes underutilized and remains underdeveloped, sometimes being only used when there's no other choice.
+With sp concerns being aided by the so instinct, the sx instinct becomes of little value.
+As a result, the sx instinct goes underutilized and remains underdeveloped because it is mostly forgotten, ignored, or even avoided.

 A person can become blind to their 3rd or last instinct because often they just don't notice it and what it's telling them.

 Confusion can arise when trying to determine whether an instinct is 1st or 3rd.
 Both can be underdeveloped because an individual may not have much experience with either; the 1st instinct because it's missing and being sought and the 3rd instinct because it's undervalued and ignored.
 The difference is not whether a person is good at using the instinct, it's whether they are drawn to it (1st instinct) or apathetic/blind to it (3rd instinct).

 An individual may sometimes give up on pursuing their 1st instinct for a time in frustration, only to remain obsessed with it at some level.
 With the 3rd instinct they might not simply be apathetic but also avoidant of it or bothered when pushed to deal with it.